Ed Simons (conductor): Career

 He went on to conduct eight Broadway shows between 1948 and 1964, including My Fair Lady and Camelot.
 He was described by The New York Times as "the best conductor in jazz".

 In 1952 Simons founded the Suburban Symphony in Rockland County, New York, later known as the Rockland Symphony Orchestra.
 He was the conductor for over 60 years, and continued to conduct the orchestra at least once a year.
 In September 2017, he conducted a concert at 100 years of age.

 From 1965 to the late 1980s, he taught music appreciation at Rockland Community College.

 Personal life

 Simons married Janet Kelly Simons, a violist and pianist.

-In 1950 Ed and Janet helped found Skyview Acres, a cooperative community in a rural area north of New York City; he lived there until his death.
+In 1950, he and Janet helped found Skyview Acres, a cooperative community in a rural area north of New York City; he lived there until his death.

 In 1956, they founded the Community Music School, now the Rockland Conservatory of Music, where he taught violin.